open-resources/physics_bank/content/public/004.Kinematics(1D)/Velocity/Label_Velocity_Vs_Time_Graph/Label_Velocity_Vs_Time_Graph.md

         value: E
 ---
 # {{ params.vars.title }}
-Each of the following 5 statements describe the motion shown in Fig.2 labeled A through E.
-Label each statement with the letter of the corresponding line on the velocity vs. time graph.
+The following is a figure of velocity vs. time.
+Each of the following 5 statements below describe the motion shown in the figure labeled A through E. Label each statement with the letter of the corresponding line on the velocity vs. time graph.

 <img src="Q4.png" alt="The figure depicts a velocity vs time graph, time is on the horizontal axis.
 There are 5 lines that show different motions.
 A depicts a line with a constant positive velocity as time increases.
 B shows a curve with a negative parabola-like shape, the curve starts and ends with a positive velocity.
 C depicts an increasing curve, it starts out with a negative velocity but increases to a positive velocity, it increases at a slower rate as time increases.
 D depicts a line with a constant decrease, the line starts out with a positive velocity and decreases to a negative velocity as time increases.
 E depicts a short decreasing curve, the curve starts out with a positive velocity and decreases to a negative velocity, it decreases at a faster rate as time increases " width=500>